Koszul duality for simplicial restricted Lie algebras: Introduction

 is given by By the Dold-Kan correspondence, $N$ is an equivalence and we denote by $\Gamma\colon \mathsf{Ch}_{\geq 0} \to \sVect_{\kk}$ its inverse.
 Moreover, we recall that there is an isomorphism

 We write $F\dashv G$ or

 if the functor $F$ is the left adjoint to the functor $G$.
-We write $\oblv$ (abbr. to obliviate) for various forgetful functors.
-We notice that an underlying vector space is not always a result of applying $\oblv$.
+We write $\oblv$ (abbrv. to obliviate) for various forgetful functors.
+We note that an underlying vector space is not always a result of applying $\oblv$.
 For example, suppose $(C,\eta)\in \CoAlg^{aug}$ is a coaugmented coalgebra, then the underlying vector space of $(C,\eta)$ is $C$, but $\oblv (C,\eta)$ is $\coker(\eta)$.